Alex Garland

-Alexander Medawar Garland (born 26 May 1970) is an English author, screenwriter, film and television director.
+Alexander Medawar Garland (26 May 1970) is an English author and filmmaker.
 He rose to prominence with his novel The Beach (1996).
 He received praise for writing the Danny Boyle films 28 Days Later (2002) and its sequel, 28 Years Later (2025), and Sunshine (2007), as well as Never Let Me Go (2010) and Dredd (2012).
 In video games, he co-wrote Enslaved: Odyssey to the West (2010) and was a story supervisor on DmC: Devil May Cry (2013).

 Garland made his directorial debut when he wrote and directed the sci-fi thriller Ex Machina (2014).
-He earned an Academy Award nomination for Best Original Screenplay, and won three British Independent Film Awards, including Best Screenplay, Best Director, and Best British Independent Film for the film.
-His second movie, Annihilation (2018), an adaptation of the 2014 novel of the same name, was a critical success.
-He wrote, directed and executive produced the FX miniseries Devs (2020) followed by the horror thriller Men (2022), and the dystopian action thriller Civil War (2024).
-He also co-directed the war film Warfare (2025).
-The three films were produced by A24.
+The film earned him an Academy Award nomination for Best Original Screenplay, and won three British Independent Film Awards, including Best Screenplay, Best Director, and Best British Independent Film for the film.
+Garland subsequently directed the films Annihilation (2018), Men (2022), and Civil War (2024).
+He also co-directed the war film Warfare (2025) and wrote, directed and executive produced the FX miniseries Devs (2020).

 Early life and education

 Alexander Medawar Garland was born in London on 26 May 1970, the son of psychologist Caroline (née Medawar) and political cartoonist Nicholas Garland.
 Alexander has a younger brother and two older paternal half-siblings.
 He is the maternal grandson of writer Jean Medawar and Nobel Prize-winning biologist Peter Medawar.

-Alexander Garland was educated at University College School in Hampstead, England and later graduated from the University of Manchester in Manchester with an art history degree.
+Garland was educated at University College School in Hampstead and graduated from the University of Manchester in Manchester with an art history degree.